 We talk above generally about the expected settlement amounts in the Zantac lawsuits.
 This is another way of asking the question.
 What are Zantac lawsuit lawyers thinking?

-Our lawyers frequently talk to other attorneys about what they think about what the expected settlement compensation payouts might be in the Zantac lawsuits.
+Our lawyers frequently discuss with other attorneys their thoughts on what they expect the settlement compensation payouts to be in the Zantac lawsuits.
 There are some mass torts out there that plaintiffs’ attorneys almost universally believe are slam-dunk cases that will have a very high settlement value.

 So what about Zantac?
 There is no consensus among Zantac lawyers on what the settlement amounts might be in these cases.
 Some attorneys are very high on these cases.
 Our law firm believes Zantac compensation will be high in terms of jury payouts and settlement amounts in the Zantac class action.